 without a negative sign on the right hand side depending on whether the pressure wave is

-traveling upstream or downstream.
-In either case, the pressure increase is a positive
+traveling upstream or downstream in the water hammer event.
+In either case, the pressure increase due to water hammer is a positive

 number.
 The Joukowski equation is (Wylie, 1993, p.
 4; Chaudhry, 1987, p.
 8; Hwang and